comment Add Comment

 Electrical Resistance (ER) and Linear Polarization Resistance (LPR)

 Insertion corrosion coupons are replaced with inline Electrical Resistance (ER) probe or Linear Polarization Resistance (LPR) probe that fit in the position where the corrosion coupon used to sit.
-This makes installation easy and low ; no additional process penetration required when an existing position is used.
+This makes installation easy and low cost; no additional process penetration required when an existing position is used.
 The inline probe is ideal for fluid corrosivity measurement with high sensitivity and fast response to optimize corrosion inhibitor injection.
 The probe is connected to a wireless transmitter which sends the data to the corrosion analytics software through a wireless gateway.
-This again makes installation easy and low cost as cables and signal wires, and associated junction boxes, cable trays, and system input cards are not required.
+This again makes installation easy and low cost as power cables and signal wires, and associated junction boxes, cable trays, and system input cards are not required.
 Probes can be replaced without shutting down the process.

 Reuse existing WLC positions